Wiki · Concept · Last reviewed July 10, 2026

 The arXiv paper describes MCPWorld as a desktop computer-use benchmark with 201 curated tasks across 10 applications.
 It gives VS Code and OBS Studio as examples, and frames the task suite as realistic desktop work with natural-language instructions, key milestones, and application-state checks.

 Its distinctive constraint is the use of white-box applications: software whose source code is available and can be revised or recompiled.
-That limits what software can be included, but it lets evaluators add MCP support, inspect internal state, hook verification logic into the application, and compare GUI and API strategies in the same environment.
+That limits what software can be included, but it lets evaluators add MCP tools, inspect internal state, hook verification logic into the application, and compare GUI and tool strategies in the same environment.

 How It Works